 Galop has provided advice, support, research and lobbying around the issues of LGBT+ policing for over 30 years.
 Reflecting back on this history proves an inspiration in how far the gay communities (and the police) have come since the early days of intimidation and fear.
+You can learn more about Galop's history from our archive of annual reports.

 Early Days: 1982-1984